The name of the Society is The English Ceramic Circle (The Circle), registered with the England & Wales Charity Commission under reference 1097063.

 i) Do all such other lawful things as are necessary or useful for the achievement of the objectives.

-b) Single, joint or institutional membership is available.
-Institutional membership of the Circle is available to museums, libraries, learned societies, corporate bodies with an interest in ceramics, educational establishments and similar organisations.
+b) Single, joint and institutional membership is available.
+Institutional membership of The Circle is available to museums, libraries, corporate bodies with an interest in ceramics, and educational establishments.

 c) The Committee may, at its discretion, reject an application for membership.

 d) The Committee may elect any member as an honorary member at its discretion, on such terms as the Committee may decide.

 e) Members who, after a minimum of two reminders neglect to pay their subscription shall be considered to have resigned from The Circle.